 Minoxidil is primarily intended for use on the scalp to treat pattern baldness.
 The FDA has only approved minoxidil for use on the scalp.
-While some users have reported success using minoxidil to promote hair growth in other areas, such as the beard or eyebrows, its effectiveness for these purposes is not well-established and requires more research before it can be prescribed widely.
+While some users have reported success using minoxidil to promote hair growth in other areas, such as the beard, its effectiveness for these purposes is not well-established and requires more research before it can be prescribed widely.
 It is not recommended for use on leg hair.

 Are there minoxidil pills?
 Are they the same as Propecia (finasteride)?

 Minoxidil is available as an oral medication, but it is typically prescribed for high blood pressure and not for hair loss.
 Propecia (finasteride) is a different medication that’s also used to treat hair loss in men, but it works by different mechanisms and has different side effects.
 Click here to learn more about finasteride.

 Are minoxidil and Nioxin the same?

 No, minoxidil and Nioxin are not the same.
 Minoxidil is a medication used to treat hair loss, while Nioxin is a brand of hair care products designed to “promote a healthy scalp.”
 Nioxin products do not contain minoxidil.

 Which is better, minoxidil foam or solution?
 And 2% or 5% strength?

 The choice between minoxidil foam and solution is mostly personal preference.
 Some users find the foam easier to apply, while others prefer the consistency of minoxidil solution and the ability to apply drops with precision.